awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-method-settings-method-request.md

 breed:poodle
 ```

-For information on how to map method request parameters to integration request parameters, see [Setting Up REST API Integrations](how-to-integration-settings.md)\.
+For information on how to map method request parameters to integration request parameters, see [Setting up REST API integrations](how-to-integration-settings.md)\.

-## Set up Method Request Model<a name="setup-method-request-model"></a>
+## Set up method request model<a name="setup-method-request-model"></a>

 For an API method that can take input data in a payload, you can use a model\.
 A model is expressed in a [JSON schema draft 4](https://tools.ietf.org/html/draft-zyp-json-schema-04) and describes the data structure of the request body\.
 With a model, a client can determine how to construct a method request payload as input\.
 More importantly, API Gateway uses the model to [validate a request](api-gateway-method-request-validation.md), [generate an SDK](how-to-generate-sdk.md), and initialize a mapping template for setting up the integration in the API Gateway console\.
 For information about how to create a [model](https://docs.aws.amazon.com/apigateway/api-reference/resource/model/), see [Models and Mapping Templates](models-mappings.md)\.